gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Erratum

-With the Gradle 3.3 release we have accidentally left out the name of one of our contributors.
-With this 3.4 release we would just like to recognize [Sebastien Requiem](https://github.com/kiddouk) for his contribution - S3 repository can be configured to authenticate using AWS EC2 instance metadata ([gradle/gradle#690](https://github.com/gradle/gradle/pull/690)).
+In the Gradle 3.3 release, we accidentally left out the name of one of our contributors.
+We would like to recognize [Sebastien Requiem](https://github.com/kiddouk) for his contribution:
+- S3 repository can be configured to authenticate using AWS EC2 instance metadata ([gradle/gradle#690](https://github.com/gradle/gradle/pull/690)).